- Describe changes in the brain during early childhood

 - voluntary movements including the use of large muscle groups such as the arms and legs

-- an aspect of brain maturation in which more myelin is formed around the axons of neurons, thereby increasing neural transmission
+- an aspect of brain maturation in which more myelin is formed around the axons of neurons, thereby increase neural transmission

 - synaptic pruning: